mehrad31415/Wine-Quality/README.md

 3. UCI Machine Learning Repository: Wine Quality Data Set. (n.d.).

-The descriptions below are for the "First-version" folder, some of them hold true for the "Final-version" folder as well.
-When completed, I will update the Readme.md for the "Final-version" folder.
+The descriptions are for the "First-version" folder, most of them hold true for the "Final-version" folder as well.
+When completed, I will update the readme.md for the "Final-version" folder.
+In brief, in the "Final-version" much more models will be tested; a draft of the report can be found in the folder.